Kringle with Crescent Roll Sheets

-Kringle Crescent Roll Dessert is an authentic Danish Kringle knock-off that’s tender, flaky, and loaded with a buttery pecan filling, just like the real thing….except waaaay easier!
+Kringle with Crescent Roll Sheets takes an authentic Danish Kringle dessert and makes it easier by using Pillsbury Crescent Roll Dough Sheets.
+It’s tender, flaky, and loaded with a buttery pecan filling, just like the real thing!

 Save this Recipe

 When Alma brings over a baking sheet full of her Kringle, still warm from the oven and drizzled with a powdered sugar glaze, it is pure heaven.
-My family goes crazy for it!
+They almost remind me of Glazed Cranberry and Walnut Crescent Rolls or my Cherry Cheesecake Danish; all three are delicious and beautiful!

-But as much as my fam loves this special treat, I don’t always have the time needed for making authentic Kringle because it requires homemade sweet dough that must be chilled before you can roll it out.
+However, as much as my family loves this special treat, I don’t always have the time needed to make authentic Kringle, as it requires homemade sweet dough that must be chilled before it can be rolled out.

 - Crescent roll dough: Look for crescent roll dough SHEETS.
 These are now available and work really well for making this pastry.
 If you can’t find the sheets, you can purchase crescent roll dough and use your rolling pin or fingers to seal all the perforations to make a sheet.